The benefits of a slow drip, low tax inheritance

 People are also reading…

-The first idea is to take the funds you received, put a portion of them into a five percent plus annuity, and over five years you will have recovered 25 percent of the 35 percent you lost – avoiding income taxes on the earnings while doing so.
+The first idea is to take the funds you received, put a portion of them into a five percent plus annuity, and over five years you will have recovered 25% of the 35% you lost – avoiding income taxes on the earnings while doing so.
 Over seven years and you are back to even on the taxes and now you can withdraw over time at lower tax brackets.
 Interest is guaranteed, so no worries there.

 Putting it all into the market is kind of like putting all your chips onto one table.
 Now would be a good time to diversify some of your investments while rates are high.